BrianInGermany/BrianInGermany.github.io/_posts/2022-10-12-durak_cardgame.markdown

 Durak can be played with a standard 52-card deck or, for a faster version, with a 36-card (6-A) deck.
 - This fast-paced party game is popular in former Soviet countries and well-known in parts of central Europe.
 - The game is best with 4-8 players.
-If playing with more than four, use a 52-card deck.
+If playing with more than six, use a 52-card deck.

 ## Setup
 - At the start of the game, each player is dealt six cards.